Work together, no matter where the team’s location is.

-However, when it comes to managing a team— that isn’t around you (Yes, remote teams)— things are little different.
+However, when it comes to managing a team— that isn’t around you (Yes, remote teams)— things are slightly different.

 Today businesses have access to a global talent pool.
-But it still is the onus of the leader to nurture guide and support these teams with preferably individual attention.
-This poses a challenge for managers.
+It is still the leader’s onus to nurture, guide, and support these teams with individual attention.
+It poses a challenge for managers.

-Remote work sometimes creates doubts among people about the quality of output of the project since the process involves connecting Managers and product teams existing in the proverbial ‘long-distance’ setup.
+Remote work sometimes creates doubts about the project’s quality of output since the process involves connecting Managers and product teams existing in the proverbial ‘long-distance’ setup.

-Handling a remote software development team can prove difficult for a leader/manager when she/he and the team are in separate locations.
+Handling a remote software development team can prove challenging for a leader/manager when she/he and the team are in separate locations.

-To understand this conundrum, we must begin at a grass-root level and address the elephant in the room i.e. What is a remote team?
+To understand this problem, we must begin at a grass-root level and address the elephant in the room, i.e., What is a remote team?

 What is a Remote Team?

-The first thing that comes to mind when a remote team is mentioned is a group of professionals working from different time zones, with diverse skillsets and different cultures working together towards a unified goal.
+When it comes to a remote team, the first thing that comes to mind is a group of professionals working from different time zones, with diverse skillsets and different cultures working together towards a unified goal.

 However, this is not always true.
-Many remote software development or software development outsourcing teams have a workforce in a single country or even in one city.
+Many small software development or software development outsourcing teams have a workforce in a single country or even one city.
 It’s just that without having to go to the workplace— they all work from home.

 While managing remote teams, many project management challenges surface.